Nara Deer Park: The Religion of Bambi Love

 The killing of these divine creatures was punishable by death until the 17th century!
 The offenders would be dragged around the Kofuku-ji temple, and then beheaded or stoned to death.
 They would also face property confiscation, and their lineage would be cut off.

 Shinto religion celebrates many things Western civilization would see as unusual.
-If you want to check how the Japanese engage in worshipping pilgrimages in the honor of a penis (!), read our article on Kanamara Matsuri festival!
+If you want to check how the Japanese engage in worshipping pilgrimages in honor of a penis (!), read our article on the Kanamara Matsuri festival!

 Hunger games in deer heaven

-The deer numbers thrived through history, in thousands.
+The deer numbers thrived throughout history, in thousands.
 Only on two occasions, they almost faced extinction.
 In 1873, after the Meiji Revolution, there were 38 deer in Nara!
 Hunger after the Second World War also took its toll!
 Nara deer became food, which reduced their total number to 79 in 1946.

 In 1957, Nara Park deer were designated a National Natural Treasure of Japan.